deveshm/connormcgarr.github.io/_posts/2019-05-06-Admin-Express-0day.md

 We step through the rest of the instructions.
 After doing that, you can scroll down to see our shellcode has successfully been stored on top of our aligned stack (`0012F3F0` is the aligned stack pointer we used.) and we will be able to execute our shellcode if we step through until we hit our first  logical `XOR` instruction!

+Take Me Back
+---
 Do not forget one final and __CRUCIAL__ instruction we are missing.
 I still cannot figure out exactly why, but when calling the kernel in Windows- it does not like the stack to be manipulated when this is taking place.
 This is the best rationale I can come up with after talking to multiple people about this issue.
 For this reason, restoring the old stack pointer will let us execute our shellcode.
 When I tried this without calling the old stack pointer, nothing worked.
+If anyone has any better information on this- PLEASE LET ME KNOW!
+My contact information is available on the [homepage](https://connormcgarr.github.io).

 Recall from above that we saved the old stack pointer in `ECX`.
 We can use another subtraction method to do this.
 We will use a `MOV` instruction to move `ECX` into `ESP`.